NitzanBarzilay/PickUsLunch/README.md

 ```
 with the following inputs:
 1. preference_file_path - path to the preference file you have created / one of the example prefrences files provided
-2. output_file_path - path to a file wehre the results will be saved to
+2. output_file_path - path to save results to
 3. algorithm (optional) - if not specified, the default algorithm will be ran.
 If you want, you can choose a specific algorithm from the following list:
    - naive
    - dfs